 It happens that these characters die with spiteful grins, smirks and laughs, showing off to their opponents that somehow they still have the upper hand.
 Perhaps it's the way the character shows their utter contempt to the enemies who defeated them.
 They might believe they're winning despite dying, or perhaps they think they won and screwed their enemies over.
 Or perhaps they're planning on sinking them and taking them down with them.
 Unredeemed villains might die this way, too, so their unsettling grin will continue to terrify the heroes long after they're gone.
 It usually follows My Death Is Just the Beginning, Defiant to the End, or I Die Free.
+May also be because their Thanatos Gambit just effectively succeeded.

 Contrast Go Out with a Smile for tearful, bittersweet, genuine smiles, usually directed at their loved ones or to indicate that the character dies in peace.